DiegoReiriz/DiegoReiriz.github.io/_posts/2018-05-29-runningflinkgclusterwithzeppelin.md

 zeppelin-flink_2.11-0.7.3.jar
 ```

-Now that we have ensured ourselves that we don't have the libraries compatibles to our Flink Cluster, we have to add them to the interpreter in some way.
+Now that we have ensured ourselves that we don't have compatible libraries for our Flink Cluster, we have to add them to the interpreter in some way.
 I have choose to edit the `flink` interpreter using the UI and  add the following dependencies supressing the Scala classes because we already have that libs loaded in the interpreter.

 	NOTE: the dependencies will be downloaded from mvn central repository